-Mexican food and San Francisco go together like tacos and margaritas (sorry, SoCa!).
-This city has a ton of stellar taquerias for when that burrito craving hits—looking at you El Farolito, La Taqueria, and Taqueria Cancun—but we also have a ton of excellent Mexcian spots that aren’t burrito joints in the Mission, like all of the spots on this list.
-Whether you’re looking for a lowkey tamale, the best margarita in the world (yup, we said it and we stand by it), or something in between, this list sets you up for a meal full of vibrant flavors, fresh ingredients, and a fair amount of tequila.
+Mexican food and San Francisco go together like tacos and margaritas, burritos and rice, and taquerias and the Mission.
+And although this city obviously has a ton of the latter that are perfect for when that Mission burrito craving hits—we also have a number of excellent Mexican spots for whatever you're in the mood for, whether it’s fish tacos, a fancy two-Michelin-starred tasting menu, the best margarita in the world (yup, we said it and we stand by it), or something else along those lines.
+Bookmark this list of our favorite Mexican restaurants in SF and look forward to a meal full of vibrant flavors, fresh ingredients, and a fair amount of tequila.

 Roosevelt Tamale Parlor